About Us

 What is Scouting Ministries?

-We are the bridge builders and translators that convert program to ministry.
-Ministry is program delivered with care and love.
+We are the bridge builders and translators that convert programs to ministry.
+Ministry is a program delivered with care and love.
 We help the community engage with the church.
-We help the church be the body of Christ in community.
+We help the church be the body of Christ in the community.
 We prepare confident, skilled leaders for today and the future and help churches find a ministry that matches the personality of the church.
 Our mission is to move from giving people “a room to meet in” to giving them room in the house of God.
 It is the reflection of that which lives inside us.
 We don’t preach with words, but with lives lived in service.
 We model and walk with others.

 We recognize the road to Emmaus would be just another road without the presence of Christ.
 We help adults and youth find their calling and equip them.
 They become the presence, even if those we walk with do not recognize it.
 Finding your calling, preparing, and living your calling is the basis of our connection.
 The outcomes of connecting these valuable programs to our communities of faith is both in the present and eternal.